 Uvita is one of the best places to go whale watching in the Northern Hemisphere.
-Unfortunately, we were there in January which isn’t the right season to see the whales, so we didn’t bother with a tour.
-They run all year because there is always the possibility to see them and you can see dolphins all year.
+Unfortunately, we were there in January, which isn’t the right season to see the whales, so we didn’t bother with a tour.
+They run all year because there is always the possibility of seeing them, and you can see dolphins all year.

-The best time to see the humpback whales is from July into early November.
+The best time to see humpback whales is from July into early November.
 Uvita even has a whale festival during September where you can get discounted rates on whale watching tours!

 Diving & Snorkelling in Uvita Costa Rica

 Diving was one of the main reasons I wanted to visit Uvita.
 I’m so grateful I had the chance to partner with Mad About Diving while I was there to explore the underwater world surrounding Uvita.

 I spent two days diving with them in Marino Ballena National Park and Caño island which about an hour and a half boat ride away.
 Cano Island is a biological reserve with some of the best diving in Costa Rica.